e2b-dev/E2B/packages/cli/README.md

 This CLI tool allows you to build and manage E2B sandbox templates.

-You define your sandbox template with a `e2b.Dockerfile` and then use the CLI `e2b template build` to build the sandbox template.
+You define your sandbox template with an `e2b.Dockerfile` and then use the CLI `e2b template build` to build the sandbox template.
-You can then create a sandbox from template with E2B SDKs and run your AI agents and execute code.
+You can then create a sandbox from a template with E2B SDKs and run your AI agents or execute code.

 The `e2b.Dockerfile` is the same as for Docker, but you can only use **Debian-based Linux distros** as the base image.